 The Presbytery will provide an annual antiracism training.
-We will seek to offer trainings that are both didactic and experiential.
-The contents of the trainings will vary year to year depending on the needs of our community.
-We will seek to to incorporate the following elements and concepts:
+We will seek to offer training that is both didactic and experiential.
+The contents of the training will vary year to year depending on the needs of our community.
+We will seek to incorporate the following elements and concepts: